scheme-requests-for-implementation/srfi-123/srfi-123.md

                                ;does something else.

-Valid types for `object` are: bytevectors, hashtables, pairs, strings, vectors, and all record types.
+Valid types for `object` are: bytevectors, hashtables, pairs, strings, vectors, all record types, and SRFI-4 vectors if present.
 Only hashtables are a sparse type.
-Implementations are encouraged to expand this list of types with any non-standard types they support.
+Implementations are encouraged to expand this list of types with any further types they support.

 Valid types for `field` depend on the type of `object`.
-For bytevectors, hashtables, strings, and vectors, refer to their respective `*-ref` procedures.
+For bytevectors, hashtables, strings, vectors, and SRFI-4 vectors, refer to their respective `*-ref` procedures.
 For pairs, refer to `list-ref`.
 For records, symbols that correspond with the record type's field names are allowed.

 If SRFI-17 is supported, then the `ref` procedure has the following
 setter: `(lambda (object field value) (set! object field value))`